Harshavardhan1636/AgriAssist/CONTRIBUTING.md

 2. An expert navigates to the `review/` page, which presents one case at a time.
 3. The expert can either "Approve AI" or "Submit Correction" with a new label and notes.
 4. This feedback is logged, and the UI moves to the next case in the queue, simulating a continuous learning loop.

+### Community Knowledge Network Flow
+1. Farmers can anonymously share problems they're facing in the **Knowledge Sharing** section.
+2. Other farmers and experts can provide solutions to these problems.
+3. Experts can verify solutions, which are then marked as "Expert Verified."
+4. Best practices and success stories are showcased to help other farmers.

+### Sustainable Farming Advisor Flow
+1. All recommendations include environmental impact metrics.
+2. Organic treatment alternatives are prioritized in product recommendations.
+3. Carbon footprint tracking is provided for all agricultural activities.
+4. Water conservation techniques specific to crop types are recommended.
+5. Biodiversity impact assessments are included in all recommendations.

+### Climate Resilience Planning Flow
+1. Crop recommendations include drought, flood, and heat tolerance ratings.
+2. Adaptive farming techniques for changing weather patterns are suggested.
+3. Regional climate data is used to provide location-specific recommendations.
+4. Long-term climate adaptation strategies are included in planning.

+## Development Guidelines

+### Code Style
+- Follow the existing code style and conventions
+- Use TypeScript for all new code
+- Write clear, descriptive commit messages
+- Keep functions small and focused
+- Use meaningful variable and function names

+### Testing
+- Write unit tests for new functionality
+- Ensure existing tests pass before submitting PRs
+- Test across different browsers and devices
+- Consider accessibility in UI changes

+### Documentation
+- Update documentation when adding new features
+- Write clear comments for complex logic
+- Keep README and other documentation up to date
+- Document API changes in relevant files

+### Pull Request Process
+1. Fork the repository
+2. Create a new branch for your feature or bug fix
+3. Make your changes
+4. Write tests if applicable
+5. Update documentation if needed
+6. Submit a pull request with a clear description of changes

+## Getting Help

+If you need help or have questions:
+- Check existing issues and pull requests
+- Open a new issue for bugs or feature requests
+- Contact the maintainers directly for urgent matters